Gurobi/gurobi-logtools/CONTRIBUTING.md

 used to debug the failed tests.

 ## Code reviews
-The pull request author should respond to all comments made by the reviewer.
+The pull request author should respond to all comments received.
 If the comment has been accepted and appropriate changes applied, the author should respond by a short message such as "Done" and then resolve the comment.
-If more discussion is needed on a comment, it should remain open until a consensus can be reached out.
+If more discussion is needed on a comment, it should remain open until a solution can be figured out.

 ## Merging changes

 Explicit approval and passing tests are required before merging.
-The pull request author should always merge via "Squash and Merge" and the remote PR branch should be deleted.
+The pull request author should always merge via "Squash and Merge" and the remote pull request branch should be deleted.